Eduardo7881/JVMMP/README.md

 ## Contributing

-Contributions to JVMMP are welcome!
 Feel free to fork this repository and decompile the source, make changes in the source.
 BUT, Leave the credits!

 ## License